IgrecL/japanese/Youtube.md

 ## English channels about learning Japanese

-[Matt vs Japan](https://www.youtube.com/c/MATTvsJapan): how to learn efficiently and what tools to use
+* [Matt vs Japan](https://www.youtube.com/c/MATTvsJapan): how to learn efficiently and what tools to use
+* [Dogen](https://www.youtube.com/user/Dogen/videos): in-depth explanations on tricky subjects such as pitch accent

 ## Japanese channels